Plain-English guide Cook County

 Denied / no change 114,570 · 51.6%

 Source: 222,000 Cook County SFH Board of Review decisions, 2024 filing year.
-Reduction granted = net assessed value reduction ≥ $100 after BOR review.
-The unconditional 48.4% grant rate is why generic "everyone should appeal" advice works — but Censum's model lifts top-decile precision to 86.1%, which is where flat-fee economics actually pay off.
+Reduction granted = net assessed value reduction of at least $100 after BOR review.
+The unconditional 48.4% grant rate is why generic "everyone should appeal" advice sounds tempting, but Censum sells full packets only when the first answer is strong enough.
+If the answer is probably no, Long-Shot is a snapshot, not a full appeal packet.

 Five mistakes we see every cycle